hololinked-dev/hololinked/README.md

 `hololinked` is a beginner-friendly pythonic tool suited for instrumentation control and data acquisition over network (IoT & SCADA).

-As a beginner, you have a requirement to control and capture data from your hardware, say in your electronics or science lab, show the data in a dashboard, provide a PyQt GUI or run automated scripts, `hololinked` can help.
+As a beginner, you have a requirement to control and capture data from your hardware, say in your electronics or science lab, and you want to show the data in a dashboard, provide a PyQt GUI or run automated scripts, `hololinked` can help.
 Even for isolated desktop applications or a small setup without networking, one can still separate the concerns of the tools that interact with the hardware & the hardware itself.

 If you are a web developer or an industry professional looking for a web standards compatible (high-speed) IoT runtime, `hololinked` can be a decent choice as it follows the principles of [W3C Web of Things](https://www.w3.org/WoT/).
 One can expect a consistent API and flexible bidirectional message flow for interacting with your devices, irrespective of the underlying protocol.